chetmurthy/dune-ocaml-ppx-bug/README.md

 falls on ppxlib (which is the library asking for this argument).
-It uses the ocaml AST (parsetree.mli) parser to parse these arguments, and if it's going to do that, it should provide a way to pass such arguments in a file, and that way should be the default.
+It uses the ocaml AST (parsetree.mli) parser to parse these arguments, and if it's going to do that, it should provide a way to pass such arguments in a file, and that way should be sufficiently obvious that it's the default.
+But this is pretty strenuous and would involve serious changes to ocamlfind and makefiles upstream.
+So the best way to solve this problem, is to ALWAYS ensure that no quotes are used in arguments to PPX and PP rewriters.

-# Why doesn't this fail in `dune` ?

-`dune` doesn't use ocaml's `-ppx` facility -- it builds and invokes PPX rewriters directly before passing the results to ocamlc.
+Otherwise, bit-by-bit, you're going to find that you can't use PPX rewriters outside of dune, b/c ocamlfind will fail to invoke them correctly.

+Again, I don't blame ocamlfind: it wasn't expecting an argument in double-quotes, that would thus need to be single-quoted *twice*.
+Typically, humans are not good at dealing with that level of quotation.